ShrRa/interpython_hpc/_episodes/11-hpc-intro.md

 As computational demands grow, parallel programming has become increasingly essential.
 From protein folding in drug discovery to simulations of galaxy formation and evolution, many complex problems in science rely on parallel computing.
 Parallel programming, hardware architecture, and systems administration intersect in the multidisciplinary field of **high-performance computing (HPC)**.
 Unlike running code locally on a personal computer, HPC typically involves connecting to a cluster of networked computers, sometimes located all over the world, designed to work together on large-scale tasks.

 The efficiency of a supercomputer in application to different tasks depends not only on the number of processors it carries aboard, but also on its **architecture** (or, in case of a cluster, on the **network architecture**).
-In this episode we'll briefly consider the terminology and classifications used to describe supercomputers of different types.
+In this episode, we'll briefly consider the terminology and classifications used to describe supercomputers of different types.

 ### Computer Architectures